Stassi Schroeder Is Reportedly ‘Angry’ And ‘Crying’ After Getting Fired From ‘Vanderpump Rules’

 “Stassi does feel like she has lost everything she worked so hard for,” a source explained to the outlet.
 “Professionally speaking, Vanderpump Rules and her podcast were her main priorities and she loved working on both.”

-Stassi also lost her monthly bridal column in Glamour magazine and her partnership with JustFab, which was featured several weeks ago on the show, in addition to several sponsorships.
+Stassi also lost her monthly bridal column in Glamour magazine, and her partnership with JustFab, which was featured several weeks ago on the show, in addition to several sponsorships.